 - Food and Cooking

-The Best Ever Ratatouille recipe
+The Best Ever Ratatouille Recipe

 From the first moment I saw the movie Ratatouille, I knew I had to make this dish.
 I didn't want the chopped up soup version, but the thinly sliced layered version in the movies.
 They really made it look delicious for just some simple vegetables in a light sauce, and the way faces the characters made eating it made me want to make some too.

 I could just taste the yummy zucchini, squash, and eggplant, all in yummy tomato sauce all the way home until I made it.

 I've seen tons of different recipes available online for this meal, but I really like mine simple.
 Chopping up all of the vegetables just seemed to ruin the dish for me.

 To me, ratatouille says Italian, but it also says down home eating.
 It fits perfectly with spaghetti, lasagna, and chicken parmesan, but would be equally blended with a chicken fried steak and mashed potatoes.

 Instead of just steaming some veggies or pulling something out of a can, why not have an elegant, sophisticated, flavorful dish that complements just about any meal?
 And this doesn't even mention how elegant this dish would look served to your guests "Ratatouille" style.

 - 1 small eggplant